top of page

-People pleasing is a behavior that not only derails productivity, but it also contributes to chronic stress, depression, and burnout.
+People pleasing is a behavior that not only derails productivity, it contributes to chronic stress, depression, and burnout.

-I believe that if we can better understand what people pleasing really is — what is actually happening when we people please, then we can learn to heal from these tendencies, improve our productivity, and hopefully reduce the likelihood of experiencing depression or burnout.
+If we can better understand what people pleasing really is — what is actually happening beneath the surface when we people please, then we can learn to heal from these tendencies, improve our productivity, and hopefully reduce the likelihood of experiencing depression or burnout.

 The thing is, you aren’t consistent with your generosity and kindness.